lukebelden/harry-potter-board-game/type-spells.md

 -Ferula: Healing charm which conjured bandages and wrapped them around a wound, splinting any broken bones.

--Engorgio: Growing Charm, is a spell that makes objects or creatures swell and lengthen.
-(May use in combat/defensive)
+-Aguamenti: charm that creates a jet of clear, drinkable water from the tip of the caster's wand.

 ## Combat/Defensive spell:

 -Expelliarmus: Disarming spell; it knocks the victim's weapon (usually a wand) out of his/her hands.
 It can also be used to knock other items out of the target's hands. (combat/defensive/sneak attack only)

 -Ferula: Healing charm which conjured bandages and wrapped them around a wound, splinting any broken bones.

 -Stupefy: Stunning Spell or Stunner, is a charm that renders a target unconscious. (combat/defensive only)

--Engorgio: Growing Charm, is a spell that makes objects or creatures swell and lengthen.
-(May use in combat/defensive)
+-Aguamenti: charm that creates a jet of clear, drinkable water from the tip of the caster's wand.

+-Aqua Eructo:

+-Baubillious:

 # Advanced Spells (learned in classroom)

 ## Netural spell:

+-Aberto: charm that is utilized to open locks, doors, or other sealed objects,

 -Colloportus: Locking Spell, a charm that locked doors, making it so that they could not be opened manually.

 -Alohomora: It allows the caster to open locked doors and chests.

+-Glisseo: the incantation of a charm that can be used to transform a staircase into a smooth slide.

+-Aparecium:

+-Apparate:

+-Arresto Momentum:

+-Avenseguim:

+-Bubble Head:

 ## Combat/Defensive spell:

+-Alarte Ascendare: Vaulting Charm, launch an object up into the air.
+It can be used to fling an opponent into the air.
+The spell allows the caster to levitate even heavy objects

 -Expecto Patronum: Defensive charm that summons a guardian to protect the caster from Dementors and Lethifolds.
 (Some scenario, otherwise combat/defensive only)